 Component digital twins is a new use case of digital twin technology.
 Forward-thinking component manufacturers like Festo and Balluff deliver Industry 4.0 ready CAD models for the products they sell.
 Engineers can configure parts available from these companies and download them in a format that keeps the data’s fidelity.
 The component digital twins enable smart digital technologies downstream from engineering.

-We discuss this topic in-depth in the ‘Require Data-Rich Native CAD Models from Your Suppliers’ section of this article. [link]
+We discuss this topic in-depth in the ‘Data is the keystone of Industry 4.0’ section of this article.

 Autonomous Robots and Cobots